sayeedkhannabil/Software-Engineering-1/README.md

 ### Major Changes:

-* Added `top-bar` so new user can easily identify which page they are currently in.
+* Added `top bar` so new user can easily identify which page they are currently in and go back to previous page.
 * Added UI for user account page where the user_id and user_pass can be viewed by the users.
 * Added more app functionality like a button shrinks for brief period of time when it is touched to give a more interactive experience to the user when using the app.
 * Improved the overall UI of the app.